preludeorg/libraries/README.md

 Libraries are organized by language and categorized into Probes and SDK(s).

+> If you want to deploy probes around your infrastructure, select a probe and follow the instructions.
+If you want to write your own client against the API, select an SDK.

 ### Probe

 A [probe](https://docs.prelude.org/docs/probes) is an ephemeral endpoint process that requires no special privileges or installation.
 Probes have one duty: accept security tests from Detect, execute them, and respond with the result.